dart-lang/site-www/src/tools/dart-compile.md

 {{site.alert.note}}
   You don't need to compile Dart programs before running them.
-  Instead, you can use the [`dart run` command][dart-run], which uses the Dart VM's JIT (just-in-time) compiler — a feature that's especially useful during development.
+  Instead, you can use the [`dart run` command][dart-run], which uses the Dart VM's JIT (just-in-time) compiler—a feature that's especially useful during development.
   For more information on AOT and JIT compilation, see the [platforms discussion](/overview#platform).
 {{site.alert.end}}